mobeets/twitter-bot-bootstrap/README.md

        - Ex: _email@gmail.com_ => _email+twitterbot@gmail.com_
     * Confirm the email address associated with this new twitter account.

-3. From your main twitter account create a [new twitter app](https://dev.twitter.com/apps).
+3. From your main twitter account (not the one you just created, unless this is your first twitter account!) create a [new twitter app](https://dev.twitter.com/apps).
     * Under _Settings_ / _Application Type_:
         - Enable _"Read and Write"_
         - Check _"Allow this application to be used to Sign in with Twitter"_